What modalities do you offer, and how much experience do you have?

 How can I prepare my horse for the session?

-When is it NOT recommended to book an equine wellness session?
+When is it NOT recommended to book an equine session?

 It is not recommended to perform bodywork within 5-7 days of vaccinations or joint injections.
 Please also disclose if your horse has had surgery within the last 3 months.